-The facility was located in Landhi Industrial Area, Karachi with a land area of 10 acres including main production area and warehousing with a built-up area of approximately 1,50,000 sq.ft. at a cost or Rs.
+The facility was located in Landhi Industrial Area, Karachi with a land area of 10 acres including main production area and warehousing with a built-up area of approximately 1,50,000 sq.ft. at a cost of Rs.
 One Billion.
 It was considered a state-of-the-art manufacturing plant of its time with Electro Deposit (ED) Paint Coating facility under its roof.
-The project was inaugurated by the then President of Pakistan, Mr. Rafiq Tarar in January 2001 and commenced production in March 2001 with Fiat Uno 1700 cc diesel hatchback.
+The project was inaugurated by the then President of Pakistan, Mr. Rafiq Tarar in January 2001 and commenced production in March 2001 with Fiat Uno 1700 cc diesel hatchback rolling off the assembly line.

 The 1700cc diesel engine was mated to a 5-speed manual transmission, with fuel consumption figures of 22.7 km in a liter.
 The Uno was probably the most spacious hatchback available in the market.
 It could easily seat 5 passengers with ample head & leg room and offered an impressive cargo volume of 271 liters, which could be amazingly enhanced to 968 liters, thanks to its double folding rear seats.

-The Uno offered other useful features including child safety locks, side mirrors that can be adjusted from inside, halogen headlights with beam adjustments, rear fog warning lamps, digital clock and 3 point wind shield water jet.
+The Uno offered other useful features including child safety locks, side mirrors that can be adjusted from inside, halogen headlights with beam adjustments, rear fog warning lamps, digital clock, large singular wiper arm and 3 point windshield water jet.

 Related: FIAT Cronos Interior Revealed